 What will I need?

 Beginners don’t need to worry about purchasing expensive equipment to take part in Nordic skiing.
-Freeheel and Wheel offers gear rentals (including skis, boots, and poles) for $10 an hour or $25 a day.
-The shop also offers private and group lessons for both classic and skate skiing ranging from $35 to $50 an hour.
+Freeheel and Wheel offers gear rentals, including skis, boots, and poles.
+The shop also offers private and group lessons for both classic and skate skiing.

 “The easiest way to get started is to take a lesson,” recommended Dow.
 “Nordic skiing can be intimidating, but don’t be scared.”